UniBioDicts/vsm-dictionary-bioportal/README.md

 ```
 http://data.bioontology.org/ontologies/GO?display_context=false
 ```
-If `options.filter.id` is empty or not properly defined, then we query all BioPortal's ontologies with:
+If `options.filter.id` is empty or not properly defined, then we query all of BioPortal's ontologies with:
 ```
 http://data.bioontology.org/ontologies/?display_context=false
 ```

-The `options.page` and `options.perPage` are used after the results are returned to filter/prune their number (if they are present).
-If these options are missing you get all results unpruned.
+The `options.page` and `options.perPage` are used to trim the number of the results.
+If these options are not properly defined, then the default values from the BioPortal API are used (*1* and *50* respectively).

 After sending a query to ask for information about a specific ontology, the returned JSON result is mapped to a VSM dictInfo object.
 The mapping is fully